ndean06/soc-investigations/soc-simulator-investigations/005-KCD-Web-Nemesys-Ransomware/Walkthrough.md

 ![Nemesys ransomware note displayed on KCD-Web](./screenshots/01-nemesys-ransom-note.png)

-**What this shows:** The user-facing ransomware message claiming that files on the system had been encrypted and demanding payment for decryption.
+*The user-facing ransomware message claiming that files on the system had been encrypted and demanding payment for decryption*

 ---